CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/songtrack_copy.md

 ## Dynamic Mark Setting

-Setting a dynamic mark can naturally strengthen or weaken the vocalisation from this position.
+Setting a dynamic mark can naturally strengthen or weaken the vocalization from this position.

 The effect becomes stronger in the order [mf] → [f] → [ff], weaker in the order [mp] → [p] → [pp], with [N] being normal.